Mauritius: St. Brandon

-St. Brandon, also known as Cargados Carajos Shoals, is located 402 km northeast of Mauritius Island.
-Saint Brandon is an archipelago composed of the remnants of the lost micro continent of Mauritia and consists of five island groups, with between 28–40 islands in total, depending on seasonal storms, cyclones, and related sand movements.
-In 2008, the Privy Council (United Kingdom) judgment (Article 71) confirmed Raphaël Fishing Company as the holder of a Permanent Grant of the thirteen islands mentioned in the 1901 Deed (transcribed in Vol TB25 No 342) subject to the conditions therein referred to;
+St. Brandon, also known as the Cargados Carajos shoals, is located 402 km northeast of Mauritius Island.
+Saint Brandon is an archipelago composed of the remnants of the lost micro continent of Mauritia and consists of five island groups, with between 28 and 40 islands in total, depending on seasonal storms, cyclones, and related sand movements.
+In 2008, the Privy Council (United Kingdom) judgment (Article 71) confirmed Raphaël Fishing Company as "the holder of a Permanent Grant of the thirteen islands mentioned in the 1901 Deed (transcribed in Vol TB25 No 342) subject to the conditions therein referred to".
+In 2002, St. Brandon was classified in 10th place globally by UNESCO for inclusion as a World Heritage Site well ahead of any other Mauritian candidates at the time.

+On 8 May 2024, the Saint Brandon Conservation Trust was launched internationally at the Corporate Council on Africa in Dallas, Texas.
+The trust's mission is to protect, restore and conserve St. Brandon.

 Agaléga Islands

 The twin islands of Agaléga are located some 1000 km to the north of Mauritius.
 Its North Island is 12.5 km long and 1.5 km wide, while its South Island is 7 by 4.5 km.
 The total area of both islands is 26 km2.
 According to Statistics Mauritius, at 1 July 2019, the population of Agaléga and St. Brandon was estimated at 274.